 by Richard Eber

 Coming up with a list of 10 favorite local eating establishments is not an easy task.
-The large number of quality restaurants combined with the ability one individual to sample them, makes it impossible to be truly subjective in making choices.
-This top 10 is meant to be fun and based upon quality, value, price and overall dining experience at individual places.
+A large number of quality restaurants combined with the ability of one individual to sample them makes it impossible to be truly subjective in making choices.
+This top 10 is meant to be fun and based on quality, value, price and overall dining experience at individual places.
 There are no major national chains used such as the Olive Garden and Red Lobster nor are restaurants located inside hotels mentioned.

 Canasta 2118 Mt.
 Diablo, Concord 925-822-3996